OpenBB-finance/OpenBB/website/content/platform/usage/market_calendars.md

 Let's take a look at some use-cases.

 :::note
-Examples on this page will assume that the OpenBB Platform is insalled, the Python environment is active, and the Python interface has been imported into the active session.
+Examples on this page will assume that the OpenBB Platform is installed, the Python environment is active, and the Python interface has been imported into the active session.

 ```python
 from openbb import obb